Annex 82 Subtasks

 • the types of legislation that are necessary to facilitate different types of business models

-Subtask leaders: Andy Satchwell, Lawrence Berkeley National Laboratory, USA; and Kim Wittchen, Aalborg University, Denmark.
+Subtask leaders: Kim Wittchen, Aalborg University, Denmark; Andy Satchwell, Lawrence Berkeley National Laboratory, USA (until March 2024).

 Annex Info & Contact